Loss of Control

 Gift Tax Consequences

 Placing a child or loved one’s name on your property as a joint owner is the equivalent of making a gift.
-If the value of the property gifted is over $14,000, there may be gift taxes incurred.
-Gift taxes range from 37% to 55% and if overlooked can result in stiff penalties and interest.
+If the value of the property gifted is over $15,000, a gift tax return needs to be filed and may result in gift tax consequences or complications.

 Capital Gains Taxes